 15. Become an internet provider: Getting one large fiber connection and setting up the infrastructure to become an ISP on your property can give you a large revenue opportunity and provide your tenants with affordable access to the internet.

-There are providers that offer this as a full-service solution.
+providers that offer this as a full-service solution.
 Ubiquiti Networks offers a solution to build the internet product in-house, but currently, it would require someone on your staff being qualified to do tech support and the design of it.

 16. Improve marketing: This can be a low hanging fruit if you are buying a multifamily property that was not being professionally managed.
 Chances are the only advertising for the property was a dated sign with a phone number on it.
 Getting web presence and updating a sign that will attract a premium tenant can go a long way towards your bottom line.